 That’s why, it’s easier with PIM to tailor content to each buyer persona per storefront.
 When you have a bird’s eye view of your Shopify stores, you can plan and organize how you create each content to match the brand messaging.

-One way to help streamline this on PIM is with workflows.
+One way to help streamline this on Shopify PIM is with workflows.
 Create a project for each Shopify store to create or update product content while maintaining buyer persona-focused messaging.
 Doing so helps keep teams focused.

 Optimizing localized content